engineyard/ey-docs/pages/database-password.md

 * **database name.** The database is always named the same as your application.
 In examples, "myapp" is the application name.
 * **username.** This is the name of the database user?.
 This username is always deploy.
-{ REVIEWERS: questions about user: is this the database owner or administrator?
-What permissions does this database user have?
-What other database users are created?
-There's a root user too, right?
-And the root user's password is the same as the deploy user's.}
 * **password.** This is the password for the deploy database user and also the root database user.
 It is an automatically-generated, case-sensitive, alphanumeric string.
 In examples, "MyP4ssW0rd" is the database password.
 * **host.** This identifies the server instance that is hosting the database.